kbdv/videogame_sales/README.md

 # videogame_sales
-Analyzing video game sales using Snowflake and Python.
+Analyzing video game sales using Snowflake SQL and Python.

-<p>Video games are big business: the global gaming market is projected to be worth more than $300 billion by 2027 according to <a href="https://www.mordorintelligence.com/industry-reports/global-gaming-market">Mordor Intelligence</a>.
-With so much money at stake, the major game publishers are hugely incentivized to create the next big hit.
-But are games getting better, or has the golden age of video games already passed?</p>
 <p>This dataset comes from <a href="https://www.kaggle.com/holmjason2/videogamedata">Kaggle</a> and was split into the following two tables: </p>
 <h3 id="game_sales"><code>game_sales</code></h3>
 <table>